GinoGalotti/improv/theatrebackground.md

 # Add some way to receive notifications when a new email happens
 ---

 I am a Spanish guy who has been working and living abroad using English for the last four years.
 I am in a point where I only use my mother tongue during my weekly catch up with my parents.
 I consume all my media, I communicate with my Canadian partner and I write in English.
-Sure, I still have a funny accent, and I do a poor job enunciating (even in Spanish); but I rarely feel that using English is hindering any of my interactions.
+Sure, I still have a funny accent, and I do a poor job enunciating (even in Spanish); but I rarely feel that using English is hindering my interactions.

-I have moved to Copenhagen almost three years ago and, for the last two, I have been part of the first (and only) English Improv Theatre.
+I moved to Copenhagen three years ago and, for the last two, I have been part of the first (and only) English Improv Theatre.
 It was founded by a Danish actor who discovered the healing power of improv doing long form with Chicago IO.

 This theatre is one of the few English-speaking entertainment choices in the city.
 We have a handful of house teams where (without having the data at hand) 50% are Danish, 35% English -native speakers and 15% the rest.
 It makes sense.
 Danes, on average, have a very high level of English; and there are the most common in the cities.

 In the classes, you have a different picture.
 True, when I graduated from the last level, we were 5 English-native, 5 Danes and 5 from the rest (Spain, Portugal...).
 On the other hand, most first levels only count with a few Danes and one-two native speaker; being the rest (12-15) the biggest group.
 Is there any way to support them so we have a more diverse cast?

-Let's delve into that.

 # The classes